The Myth of the American Sleepover

-The Myth of the American Sleepover is a 2010 American coming-of-age film written and directed by David Robert Mitchell.
+The Myth of the American Sleepover is a 2010 American coming-of-age comedy drama film written and directed by David Robert Mitchell.
 It had its world premiere at South by Southwest on March 13, 2010, and was released in the United States on July 22, 2011, by IFC Films.

 Plot

-Four young people navigate through suburban Detroit, in search of love and adventure on the last weekend of summer vacation.
+Four young people navigate through suburban Detroit, in search of love and adventure on their last weekend of summer vacation.